NEPA Process Overview

 Draft EIS (DEIS)

-Following review of initial public comments, the BLM will develop a DEIS that will describe any potential impacts to the environment and Ioneer’s plans to offset or mitigate them.
+After initial public comments were received and reviewed, the BLM developed the Project’s DEIS that describes any potential impacts to the environment and how Ioneer plans to offset or mitigate them.

 Public Comment

-Following issuance of the DEIS, the public will then be provided another opportunity to review and comment.
-The BLM will use these comments to either conduct further analysis of the plan which may result in Ioneer modifying proposed mitigation plans.
+The public is now provided another opportunity to review and comment on the Draft EIS.
+The BLM will use these comments to either conduct further analysis of the plan which may require us to modify any mitigation plans.

 Final EIS (FEIS)